Infant Growth Spurts

-Growth spurts can be very frustrating, but keep in mind that they are temporary and essential for development.
+Growth spurts can be very frustrating, but remember that they are temporary and essential for development.

 When Are Infant Growth Spurts Most Commonly Seen?

-Growth spurts occur most commonly during the first few days at home, at two, three and six weeks and then again at 3 and 6 months, and sometimes at 12 months again!
-These are just guidelines, as some babies may experience growth spurts during other times, too.
+Growth spurts occur most commonly during the first few days at home, at two, three, and six weeks, then again at 3 and 6 months, and sometimes at 12 months again!
+These are just guidelines, as some babies may also experience growth spurts during other times.
 Newborn growth spurts are common and sometimes confused with colic.

 What to Expect During These Growth Spurts